 Question: How do blades (size, shape, material, weight, number, curve/angle, etc.) impact the efficiency of your turbine?

 Work as a group to determine how you will investigate each variable.
-Share responsibilities Show your work in the space below, including a drawing of the designs you constructed and tested, the variables you changed, your reasoning behind your designs, and the data you collected.
+Share responsibilities.
+Show your work in the space below, including a drawing of the designs you constructed and tested, the variables you changed, your reasoning behind your designs, and the data you collected.
 At the end provide your most efficient design and explain how you determined its efficiency.
 Use the below template for each variable you investigate.

 Design # :